 • Track system performance, detect anomalies, and respond quickly to issues through regular monitoring and observability practices.

-By following these best practices, organizations can effectively navigate the complexities of cloud-native development while maintaining a secure and scalable environment.
+By following these best practices, including key AWS migration tips, organizations can smoothly handle cloud-native development while keeping their environment secure and scalable.

 Case studies of cloud-native development success